Azure/data-api-builder/docs/rest.md

 ### Query parameters

-REST endpoints support the following query parameters to control the returned items:
+REST endpoints support the following query parameters (case sensitive) to control the returned items:

 - [`$select`](#select): returns only the selected columns
 - [`$filter`](#filter): filters the returned items